<>

 Who is Scroll for?

-Scroll is built for developers who like writing, tools for thoughts, open source, git backed static site generators, and fast simple code.
+Scroll is built for bloggers who appreciate writing, minimal, well designed tools for thoughts, open source, git backed static site generators, and fast simple code.

 What makes Scroll different?

 The basics of Scroll are even simpler than Markdown.
-For example, the keyword for title is title.
+For example, you can make a whole paragraph a link like this:

-You can stick to the basics or easily define new keywords extending the language to better fit your content and workflows.
-A simple indent is all you need to include sub-languages.
-No complex encoding needed.
+You can stick to the basics or define new parsers to extend Scroll to better fit your content and workflows.

-Scroll is written in a language called Grammar, and both Grammar and Scroll are built on the new syntax called Tree Notation.
+Parsers in Scroll are written in a mini language called Parsers and both Scroll and Parsers are built on the syntax called Particles.

 How does Scroll improve over the latest incarnations of Markdown?

-Scroll evolved based on the theory that instead of one language for writing it would be better to get to choose from an ever evolving ecosystem of thousands of mini-languages, and mix and match them to better fit your domain.
+Scroll evolved based on the theory that instead of a fixed language for blogging it is better to have an ever evolving ecosystem of parsers, so that your symbolic tools can grow along with your mental tools.

 Think of it as one file, many languages.